EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **Copy Colophon Text:**
 - In Colophon Analysis Browse tab
-- Each colophon has "📋 Copy" buttons
+- Each colophon has "Copy" buttons
 - Separate buttons for transcription and translation
 - Click to copy to clipboard
 - Paste into your documents for citation
-- Button shows "✓ Copied!" confirmation
+- Button shows "Copied!" confirmation

 **Statistical Dashboard Export:**
 - Export statistical summaries from Analytics tabs